2xic/optimization-playground/playground/double-decenet/readme.md

 Lambda used to have 8 GPU instances for me, but no more :( ended up switching to vast.ai

 ### Results
-The current results are without the label noise, since I don't see the same phenomena as OpenAI, I assume it might be a cause.
+The current results are without the label noise, since I don't see the exact same phenomena as OpenAI, I assume it might be a cause.
 The results are still interesting though.

-Only a subset of the width are trained currently namely 1,2, ..., 10, 12, 16, 32, 64, 128.
-More models are trained as we speak :)

 ![Resnet width / Test Accuracy](./plots/test_plot.png)